scality/metalk8s/docs/developer/solutions/deploy.rst

 Add a Solution in an Environment
 --------------------------------

-Adding a Solution will deploy its UI and Operator resources in the Environment.
+Adding a Solution will deploy its Operator in the Environment.

 To add a Solution in an Environment, use the ``add-solution`` subcommand: